G2Lab/PanMixer/README.md

 - `python_env` – path to python environment (ex: ./envs/panmixer-env)
 - `base_path` – base path to root of this directory (ex: ./PanMixer)

+We suggest upon cloning this repository to copy the config, `cp config.yaml config.local.yaml` and changing the configurations in `config.local.yaml`

 > Note: Large data assets (pangenomes, read fastqs, 1000 Genomes datasets) are **not bundled** in this repository.
 You must download them yourselves.
 We provide scripts to help you :)
 ---

 ## Dataset installation and preprocessing

+Run `./startings_data/

 ## Quick Start